ljackson330/task-tracker/README.md

 ---

 This is our repo for the ACIT-2911 Agile project.
-We are creating a task tracker app using Flask, SQLAlchemy, and (maybe) more!
+We are creating a task tracker app using Flask, SQLAlchemy, and more!

 ### How to Run ⚙️